dotnet/runtime/src/clr/Documentation/building/test-configuration.md

     * Not removing this can cause confusion with the way tests are generally handled behind the scenes by the build system.

 1. Set the `<CLRTestKind>`/`<CLRTestPriority>` properties.
-1. Add source files to new project.
+1. Add source files to the new project.
 1. Indicate the success of the test by returning `100`.
 Failure can be indicated by any non-`100` value.

     Example: